There is nothing like a blast of frigid weather – and an energy shortage – to wake up the US consumer to the economic value of energy efficiency.

 However, some states, especially in the Northeast, are finding ways to make propane use more energy efficient, he added.

 Vermont, already an energy efficiency leader in many ways, operates a $5 million/year program for propane, oil, and wood.
-Run by Efficiency Vermont, the program uses money from ISO ’s forward capacity market and from emission allowance auctions held by the Regional Greenhouse Gas Initiative, a nine-state cap and trade program.
+Run by Efficiency Vermont, the program uses money from ISO New England’s forward capacity market and from emission allowance auctions held by the Regional Greenhouse Gas Initiative, a nine-state cap and trade program.
 The program residential retrofits, with some money also going to small business and commercial operations, Nadel said.

 Of course, not all states have forward capacity market or cap-and-trade funds they can channel into propane efficiency.
 So another option, Nadel said, is to fund propane efficiency with a small tax on unregulated fuels, as New York now does.
 The money could be channeled back to benefit propane users.
 Of course, taxes aren’t easily won.
 Congress might be more apt to support other ideas put forward by Nadel, such as federal technical assistance to states, competitive grants and financing.